kubeflow/website/content/docs/examples/blog-posts.md

 +++
-title = "Blog posts"
+title = "Blog Posts"
+description = "Blog posts and articles about Kubeflow" weight = 30
++++

-description = "The following blog posts provide detailed examples and use cases.
+The following blog posts provide detailed examples and use cases.
 Be aware that a blog post describes the interfaces at the time of publication of the post.
-Some interfaces are under rapid development and therefore may change frequently." weight = 30
+Some interfaces are under rapid development and therefore may change frequently.
-+++

 {{% blocks/content-item title="The Kubeflow blog"
   url="https://medium.com/kubeflow" %}}